Immigration Law in Tucson, AZ

 This is the most common type of immigration.
 It involves an eligible family member filing a petition on behalf of the individual seeking naturalization.
-U.S citizens can file a petition on behalf of anyone considered an immediate relative.
+U.S. citizens can file a petition on behalf of anyone considered an immediate relative.
 However, permanent residents and other migrants may face additional restrictions.

 Those seeking immigration who aren’t immediately related to the person filing a petition on their behalf are subject to further review.
 This puts your immigration application into a pool with applied preferences.
-Preferential treatment goes to those who are under 21 and unmarried.
+The preferential treatment goes to those who are under 21 and unmarried.
 On the other hand, less preference is given to older relatives of those filing a petition.
 It can take years for these kinds of applicants to obtain a visa.

 This is a temporary visa given to those seeking work or business opportunities in America.
 Employment-based immigration is a broad category with many different categories.
 Some of these include (but are not limited to):